Frequently Asked Questions

 - How do I get to the Plaza from the Inn?

-The Plaza is located just 2 ½ blocks from Inn of the Governors.
+The Santa Fe Plaza is located just 2 blocks North of the Inn of the Governors.
 It takes roughly 5 minutes to walk there.
-Follow Don Gaspar St. to San Francisco St., turn right and there lies the Plaza.
+Follow Don Gaspar St. to San Francisco St., turn right and there lies the Santa Fe Plaza.

 - How Far is Canyon Road from the Inn?